Christian Tetzlaff, Sir Roger Norrington / Zurich Chamber Orchestra

 Already the first bars startled with a tempo that was clearly faster than usual, faster than expected.
 Even more startling: the solo part, which enters the score already in bar #2.
 The solo part was not just lyrically flowing (like the water in a vivid brooklet); later, in the vivid, more virtuosic sections, it did not exhibit the permanent, relentless, and often hollow business, as often heard (also in the piano concertos).
 Anything but this!
 Here, the music was impulsive, full of force, dramatic even.
 The orchestra exhibited clear, sharp contours, e.g., in the unusual pungency of the flutes in ff notes, plus, of course, in the strong presence of the drums (using sticks with wooden heads).

-The Sound of Christian Tetzlaff’s Greiner Instrument was as rounded and projecting as I remembered it from 5 years ago.
+The Sound that Christian Tetzlaff evoked from his Greiner Instrument was as rounded and projecting as I remembered it from 5 years ago.
 However, this time, Tetzlaff played with extremely vivid, “speaking” articulation, with lively phrasing, boiling with drama and expression.
 I barely recognized the music (in comparison to conventional performances, at least).
 This vivacity was also mirrored in the soloist’s body language, his gestures, how he often turned towards the conductor or the orchestra.
 As expected, also the cadenza was unusually vivid and expressive—a coherent performance throughout.

 In apparent contrast to his almost immaterial gestures during the concert, Sir Roger Norrington had full control over the ensemble.
 In particular, I realized how carefully crafted and tuned the sound was in its dynamics—not just in colorful accents, but particularly in the pp segments.
 It was fascinating to see and hear how the solo violin remained audible, even when playing pp and ppp, with minimal, barely visible movements of the bow.
 Of course, this was helped by Mendelssohn’s diligent orchestral disposition.

 The entire concerto was played without the usual, romantic goo or veiling—particularly also the Andante.
-To me, it felt as if this interpretation suddenly revealed the inner aspects, the core of this music—almost like an X-ray look into usually obscured musical content!
+To me, it felt as if this interpretation suddenly revealed the inner aspects, the core of this music.
+It felt almost like an X-ray look into usually obscured musical content!

 III.
 Allegretto non troppo – Allegro molto vivace